guncebektas/meteor-friendly-slugs/README.md

 Option | Default | Description
 --- | --- | ---
-slugFrom | 'name' | Name of field you want to base the slug from. *String* slugField | 'slug' | Name of field you want the slug to be stored to. *String* distinct | true |  True = Slugs are unique, if 'foo' is already a stored slug for another item, the new item's slug will be 'foo-1' False = Slugs will not be unique, items can have the same slug as another item in the same collection. *Boolean* distinctUpTo | [] | if distinct = true list of fields of the collection that define the validity range of the distinction *Array of Strings* updateSlug | true | True = Update the item's slug if the slugField's content changes in an update.
+slugFrom | 'name' | Name of field you want to base the slug from.
+Does support nested fields using dot notation for example "profile.name" *String* slugField | 'slug' | Name of field you want the slug to be stored to.
+This cannot be a nested field. *String* distinct | true |  True = Slugs are unique, if 'foo' is already a stored slug for another item, the new item's slug will be 'foo-1' False = Slugs will not be unique, items can have the same slug as another item in the same collection. *Boolean* distinctUpTo | [] | if distinct = true list of fields of the collection that define the validity range of the distinction *Array of Strings* updateSlug | true | True = Update the item's slug if the slugField's content changes in an update.
 False = Slugs do not change when the slugField changes. *Boolean*